 - Bravo Balance Premium Chicken Formula

-Bravo Balance Premium Chicken Raw Dog Food was selected to represent the others in the line for this review.
+Bravo Balance Premium Chicken Formula was selected to represent the other products in the line for this review.

 Bravo Balance Premium Chicken Formula

 Ingredients: Chicken, chicken bones, chicken liver, chicken gizzards, chicken hearts, green beans, broccoli, acorn squash, salt, potassium chloride, tocopherol vitamin E, zinc oxide,copper sulfate, ferrous sulfate, manganous oxide, potassium iodide, cholecalciferol vitamin D3

 Red items when present indicate controversial ingredients